where to watch, lineups, schedule and refereeing

 Stadium and time:

-The duel takes place at Conselheiro Galvão stadium, in Madureira (RJ).
-The match starts at 15:30.
+The duel takes place at Arena Pantanal, in Cuiabá (MT).
+The match starts at 16:00 (Brasília time).

 lineups

-Madureira: Dida; Rhuan, Edgar Silva, Feliphe Gabriel and Diogo Carlos; Felipe Dias, Nonato and Rafinha; Catatau, Pipico and Erick Pulga.
-Technician: Alfredo Sampaio
+Atlético-MG: Everson, Mariano, Godín, Nathan Silva and Guilherme Arana; Allan, Jair and Nacho Fernández; Zaracho (Savarino), Keno and HulkTechnician: Antonio Mohamed

-Flamengo: Hugo Souza; Fabrício Bruno, Léo Pereira and Filipe Luís; Isla, Willian Arão, Andreas Pereira, Everton Ribeiro and Arrascaeta; Gabigol and Marinho (Pedro).
+Flamengo: Hugo Souza; Fabricio Bruno, David Luiz and Filipe Luís; Rodinei, Willian Arão, João Gomes and Everton Ribeiro; Arrascaeta, Bruno Henrique (Vitinho) and Gabigol.
 Technician: Paulo Sousa

 embezzlement

 Flamengo does not count defender Rodrigo Caio, recovering from surgery on his right knee, and Thiago Maia, who suffered a deep cut on his left leg during training.
-David Luiz and Bruno Henrique are still doubts.
-Gustavo Henrique is suspended.
+At Galo, Zaracho has pain in his left thigh and hasn’t trained in the last few days.
+With a sprained left knee, Vargas is out.

 Arbitration